Dispute over the Maharepa shopping center project

 • The existence of major irregularities in the permit application process

-The federation, the company EIMEO, and local residents denounce in particular:
+The federation, the company SODIMA, and local residents denounce in particular:

 - an incomplete and inaccurate permit application (summary description, misleading landscape description);